Deep Eyes: Binocular Depth-from-Focus on Focal Stack Pairs: Experiments

 \subsection{Extract the EDoF Image from Focal Stack}

-We train \emph{EDoFNet} on a single focal stack of 16 slices.
-Although the network has simple structure, the output EDoF image features high image quality.
-Our network also runs much faster than conventional methods based on global optimization: on the resolution of $960\times540$ it runs at 4 frames per second.
-Fig. \ref{fig:result_EDoF} shows the result of \emph{EDoFNet}.
-Compared with ground truth image, the produced EDoF image is slightly blurry.
-However, given a very noisy focal stack as input, the resultant EDoF image gets rid of large part of the noise.
-Our experiments also show that it suffices to guide the refinement of depth image and be used as the input of \emph{StereoNet}.
+We train \emph{EDoF-Net} on a single focal stack of 16 slices.
+Although the network has a simple structure, the output EDoF image features high image quality.
+Our network also runs much faster than conventional methods based on global optimization: for $960\times540$ images it runs at 4 frames per second.
+Fig. \ref{fig:result_DfF}(a) shows the result of \emph{EDoF-Net}.
+Our experiments also show that it suffices to guide the refinement of depth image and be used as the input of \emph{Stereo-Net}.